CalderJohnson/tic-tac-toe/README.md

 # tic-tac-toe
-A tic tac toe game with a very dumb AI made with Java
+A tic tac toe game made with Java